zrwusa/data-structure-typed/README.md

 </table>

 ### Conciseness and uniformity
-In Java.utils, you need to memorize a table for all sequential data structures(Queue, Deque, LinkedList),
+In [java.utils](), you need to memorize a table for all sequential data structures(Queue, Deque, LinkedList),

 <table>
         <thead>